 Today’s market is extremely competitive where it is not one factor alone that makes your sales figures rise.
 It’s about the ‘X-factor’ your business has that goes beyond offering an attractive product.
 One of which being knowing how to accurately price your product while keeping in mind other factors like product performance, taxes, shipping, etc. 🤔

 Learn how to use the Recommended Retail Price (RRP) in TradeGecko with more finesse and efficiency, all to benefit your business.

 What is Recommended Retail Price (RRP)?

-Recommended Retail Price (RRP) is the price that the wholesalers/manufacturers or distributors recommend the retailer charge for a particular product to help standardize prices amongst various locations.
-An RRP is commonly also known as a List Price or as a Manufacturer’s Suggested Retail Price (MSRP).
+Recommended Retail Price (RRP) is when the wholesalers/manufacturers or distributors recommend the retailer charge for a particular product to help standardize prices amongst various locations.
+An RRP is commonly also known as a List Price or a Manufacturer’s Suggested Retail Price (MSRP).

-It is imperative that wholesalers provide the RRP to their customers alongside the actual wholesale price, so they can make informed decisions such as analyzing competitive pricing, tallying profit and loss, and managing their sales operations.
+Wholesalers must provide the RRP to their customers alongside the actual wholesale price to make informed decisions such as analyzing competitive pricing, tallying profit and loss, and managing their sales operations.